 As chamber musician, Pérez-Espejo has performed with international artists such Roberto Díaz, James Dunham, Ann Hobson Pilot, James Buswell, Chee-Yun, Laurence Lesser, Colin Carr and Paula Robison.
 He has been guest artist in international festivals in the United States, Canada and Europe.
 He concertizes extensively with his wife Hsin-Lin Tsai as the acclaimed L'Étoile violin duo, which has been praised as “extraordinary” by critics and audiences.

 A pupil of distinguished concert violinist Aaron Rosand, his teachers include Michèle Auclair, Yuri Mazurkevich, Eric Rosenblith, and Joaquín Palomares, and received special private instruction from the late Pina Carmirelli, founder of I Musici.
 He holds degrees with the highest Honors and Distinctions from the Murcia Superior Conservatory (“Profesor Superior de Violín"), the New England Conservatory of Music in Boston (B.M.; M.M.), as well as the Artist Diploma from the Guildhall School of Music and Drama in London.
 He received his Doctor of Musical Arts degree from Boston University.
-Committed to passing on his unique artistic background, Dr. Pérez-Espejo has been invited as faculty to teach master classes in festivals in the U.S. and Spain, and his students have won first prize in competitions and auditions and can be found at leading institutions such as the Cleveland Institute of Music and Princeton University.
+Committed to passing on his unique artistic background, Dr. Pérez-Espejo has been invited as faculty to teach master classes in festivals in the U.S. and Spain.
+His students have won first prize in numerous competitions and auditions and have gone on to leading institutions such as the Cleveland Institute of Music and Princeton University.
 On the faculty at Bridgewater State University, he is affiliated faculty at Tufts University, and in the summer he teaches at the Boston University Tanglewood Institute, where he also served as Strings and Chamber Music Coordinator.
 He performs with the Boston Symphony Orchestra.